databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220602-async-insert.md

 ```

 - `session_mgr`: needed because of `AsyncInsertQueue` needs a `QueryContext` when it process a batch of data.
-- `runtime`: a global storage runtime to excute the insert task.
+- `runtime`: a global storage runtime to execute the insert task.
 - `max_data_size`: the maximum memory size of the buffered data collected per insert before being inserted.
 - `busy_timeout`: the maximum timeout in milliseconds since the first insert before inserting collected data.
 - `stale_timeout`: the maximum timeout in milliseconds since the last insert before inserting collected data.
 - `queue`: the buffer to cache batch inserts which is a `HashMap` because we need to distinguish different inserts.
 - `current_processing_insert`: inserts which are processing and clients wait for the processing result.
-We use `QueryId` as the key to distinguish differnet clients.
+We use `QueryId` as the key to distinguish different clients.

 When `databend-query` starts, `AsyncInsertQueue` starts according to a config `enable_async_insert`.
 If `enable_async_insert` is true, the queue will call `start` method.
 Every insert will call `push` method with `InsertPlan` and `QueryContext` as inputs and call `wait_for_processing_insert` to waiting.
 The queue receives many inserts and two ticker task `busy_check` and `stale_check` runs in the background.
-When specific condtion is triggered, the queue will call `schedule` to schedule the task of batch inserts and the data will be `process`ed by the runtime executor.
+When specific condition is triggered, the queue will call `schedule` to schedule the task of batch inserts and the data will be `process`ed by the runtime executor.

 # Some Details

 `AsyncInsertQueue` is a global instance, so we better put it in the `SessionManager`.
 But the queue also needs `SessionManager` which is a circular dependency.
-Therefore, the `session_mgr` of `AsyncInsertQueue` must be `Arc<RwLock<Option<Arc<SessionManager>>>>`, not `Arc<SeesionManager>`.
+Therefore, the `session_mgr` of `AsyncInsertQueue` must be `Arc<RwLock<Option<Arc<SessionManager>>>>`, not `Arc<SessionManager>`.
 We need to modify the `AsyncInsertQueue` after `SessionManager` has been initialized.
 Maybe we should use `Weak` better here.

-The mothod arguments of `AsyncInsertQueue` is `Arc<Self>` because tokio runtime needs a static lifetime of task.
+The method arguments of `AsyncInsertQueue` is `Arc<Self>` because tokio runtime needs a static lifetime of task.

 # Configs